mardeltri/CarND-Behavioral-Cloning/README.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* [model.py](model.py)containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* [drive.py](drive.py) for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* [model_v2.4_data2.h5](model_v2.4_data2.h5) containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive_nvidia.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my [drive_nvidia.py](./drive_nvidia.py) file, the car can be driven autonomously around the track by executing
 ```sh
 python drive_nvidia.py model_v2.4_data2.h5
 ```

 #### 3. Submission code is usable and readable

-The clone.py file contains the code for training and saving the convolution neural network.
+The [clone.py](./clone.py) file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy